Your relationship status

 You can be paid at the singles rate if you remain a member of a couple but have to live separately from your de facto partner because one or both of you is too frail or ill to stay at home, and the separation is likely to be indefinite.

-Eligibility criteria for partner service pension are outlined in Partner Service Pension
+Eligibility criteria for Service Pension Partner are outlined in Service Pension for Partners.

-You will lose your eligibility for partner service pension if:
+You will lose your eligibility for Service Pension Partner if:

-- you have been separated for more than 12 months from the veteran to whom you were partnered (unless you have reached age pension age or special domestic circumstances apply); or
+• you have been separated for more than 12 months from the veteran to whom you were partnered (unless you have reached Social Security Age Pension age or special domestic circumstances apply)

 In these circumstances you should apply to Centrelink for a benefit.

-You remain eligible for payment of ISS, but your payment will be at the partnered rate and may be affected by your new partner’s income and assets.
+If you receive Income Support Supplement (ISS) and you re-marry or enter a de facto relationship, you remain eligible for payment of ISS but your payment will be at the partnered rate and may be affected by your new partner’s income and assets.

-Eligibility criteria for veteran payment as the partner of a veteran are outlined in Veteran Payment Overview.
+Eligibility criteria for Veteran Payment Partner are outlined in Veteran Payment Overview.

-You will lose your eligibility for veteran payment if you separate from your partner.
+You will lose your eligibility for Veteran Payment Partner if you separate from your partner.

 When you are granted an income support pension or payment, and periodically after that, you will be notified of your obligations.
 You will be required to tell us within 14 days (28 days if you live overseas or receive remote area allowance) of changes to your circumstances that might affect the rate of income support pension or payment you receive, or your eligibility to receive that pension or payment.
 These obligations apply equally to trustees.